awsdocs/amazon-rds-user-guide/doc_source/USER_PIOPS.StorageTypes.md

 ## Managing Capacity Automatically with Amazon RDS Storage Autoscaling<a name="USER_PIOPS.Autoscaling"></a>

-If your workload is cyclical or unpredictable, you can enable storage autoscaling for an Amazon RDS DB instance\.
+If your workload is unpredictable, you can enable storage autoscaling for an Amazon RDS DB instance\.
 To do so, you can use the Amazon RDS console, the Amazon RDS API, or the AWS CLI\.

 For example, you might use this feature for a new mobile gaming application that users are adopting rapidly\.
 In this case, a rapidly increasing workload might exceed the available database storage\.
 To avoid having to manually scale up database storage, you can use Amazon RDS storage autoscaling\.

 With storage autoscaling enabled, when Amazon RDS detects that you are running out of free database space it automatically scales up your storage\.
 Amazon RDS starts a storage modification for an autoscaling\-enabled DB instance when these factors apply:
 + Free available space is less than 10 percent of the allocated storage\.
 + The low\-storage condition lasts at least five minutes\.

 The additional storage is in increments of whichever is greater, 5 GiB or 12% of currently allocated storage\.
-The maximum storage threshold is the limit to which the DB instance can be scaled\.
+The maximum storage threshold is the limit to which the DB instance can be autoscaled\.
 You can't set the maximum storage threshold for autoscaling\-enabled instances to a value greater than the maximum allocated storage\.

+For example, SQL Server Standard Edition on db\.m5\.xlarge has a default allocated storage for the instance of 20 GiB \(the minimum\) and a maximum allocated storage of 16,384 GiB\.
+The default maximum storage threshold for autoscaling is 1,000 GiB\.
+If you use this default, the instance doesn't autoscale above 1,000 GiB\.
+This is true even though the maximum allocated storage for the instance is 16,384 GiB\.

 **Note**
+Autoscaling doesn't occur if the maximum storage threshold would be exceeded by the storage increment\.
 If you start a storage scaling operation at the same time that Amazon RDS starts an autoscaling operation, your storage modification takes precedence\.
 The autoscaling operation is canceled\.

 Although automatic scaling helps you to increase storage on your Amazon RDS DB instance dynamically, you should still configure the initial storage for your DB instance to an appropriate size for your typical workload\.

 ### Enabling Storage Autoscaling for a New DB Instance<a name="USER_PIOPS.EnablingAutoscaling"></a>